matthewbeta/hybridconf-notes/OPen Source is Awesome - Julie Ann Horvath.md

 ## Open source helps you leave tour comfort zone
 - There is no such thing as a secret sauce when it comes to the web

-"Lets start making the web better for each other"
+> Lets start making the web better for each other